-Mr Christopher Ogden presents to ERUS 2019 his radical perineal insufflated prostatectomy series - the first in Europe and the second series in the world after Dr Jihad Kaouk, Cleveland Clinic, USA.
+Mr Christopher Ogden presents to ERUS 2019 his radical perineal insufflated prostatectomy series - the first in Europe and the third series in the world along with Dr Jihad Kaouk, Cleveland Clinic, USA.

 Introduction & Objectives

 Open perineal prostatectomy (OPP) for decades was a favoured approach for localised prostate cancer surgery.
 The perineal approach has been largely superseded by the retropubic radical prostatectomy, but OPP still maintains its benefits of avoiding intraperitoneal structures and the abdomen entirely.
 Urological Professor Jihad Kaouk, Cleveland, USA has pioneered the Robotic Perineal Prostatectomy (RPP) and his expertise shared with our Unit for our first case, has now translated to a series in our Department.

 Eleven patients were offered RPP with da Vinci surgical system (Intuitive Surgical Inc.) Xi model.
 Thorough clinic counselling on associated benefits and risks compared to the the traditional retropubic approach was undertaken.
 Eight patients underwent this procedure and data was retrieved from electronic records.

 2/11 patients decided to opt for retropubic prostatecomy.
 1/11 patient was advised due to Anaesthetic concerns to have retropubic surgery due to average shorter operative time to completion.

 Mean Perineal dissection, mean = 40min

 Mean Length of stay = 2 days (1 -2)